How Our Rage Can Change the World

 And how can we use our anger for change?
 These are great questions and we have some ideas on how these strides can be made.

-I genuinely believe that it starts with accurately recognizing and naming our feelings in real time.
+We genuinely believe that it starts with accurately recognizing and naming our feelings in real time.
 This will take a heightened sense of self-awareness and practice, especially for those of us who have been stifling, diminishing and stuffing down our emotions for years.
 Here are some questions to ask yourself:

 • How am I feeling at this moment?